The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 Self-Efficacy

 Self-efficacy is the belief we have in our ability to succeed in a particular situation, specifically our ability to meet the challenges ahead of us and complete a task successfully.
-Self-efficacy plays a role in not only how we feel about ourselves, but whether or not we successfully achieve our goals in life.
+Self-efficacy plays a role in not only how we feel about ourselves, but also whether or not we successfully achieve our goals in life.

 Grit